wabarr/inigobot/README.md

 This is a stupid twitterbot that uses [tweepy](https://github.com/tweepy/tweepy).

 All it does is to check twitter for recent tweets containing the word "inconceivable".
-When it finds a match it tweets out "You keep using that word, I do not think it means what you think it means..." and includes a link to the original tweet (this requsults in a 'quote' tweet when rendered in twitter clients).
+When it finds a match it tweets out "You keep using that word, I do not think it means what you think it means..." and includes a link to the original tweet (this results in a 'quote' tweet when rendered in twitter clients).

 Note: this assumes you have a file called `inigo_secrets.py` that define your twitter consumer key and access token.
 You can get these tokens [here](https://apps.twitter.com/app/new).